James-Livesey/org2-asm-quickstart/tutorial/00-hello.md

 * **PC** holds the 16-bit address of the next instruction to execute.
 * **CCR** is an 8-bit register that contains flags which may be set or unset, depending on the instructions executed.
 For example, its least significant bit will be set if `add` results in an integer overflow.

+Once again, the [MC6801/03 Instruction Set Summary](https://cdn.hackaday.io/files/1776067598695104/MC6801-6803%20INSTRUCTION%20SET%20SUMMARY.pdf) gives a good overview of the registers in use.
 You don't have as many registers to work with compared to that of an x86 CPU, but it's enough to be able to write useful programs with little difficulty.
 You will just need to  load and store data to and from RAM more frequently.